12 Questions to Ask Before Hiring a Contractor

 Whether you’re remodeling your dream home or house flipping, you’re going to need a responsible contractor.
 The contractor you pick can either make or break your home improvement project.
 With all the time, money, and stress involved, you owe it to yourself to find the right contractor.

 Thankfully, they aren’t hard to come by if you know where to look.
 It’s best to stay local when looking for a contractor.
 Check in with the National Association of the Remodeling Industry for a list of members in your area for starters.
-You can also look on review websites like Angie’s List and Consumers’ Checkbook or try local businesses that sell building materials to contractors to find a reputable one.
+You can also look at review websites like Angi and Consumers’ Checkbook or try local businesses that sell building materials to contractors to find a reputable one.

 Now that you have a list of contractors, you need to interview all of them to find the right one.
 To make sure you’re getting the best work from a contractor, here are the top 12 questions to ask them.